Strawberry Rhubarb Tart

 - Turn onto a floured surface; knead 7-8 times.
 Place pastry between sheets of waxed paper; roll out to fit a 9-in. fluted tart pan with removable bottom.
 Grease the tart pan; gently press pastry into pan.
 Line pastry shell with a double thickness of heavy-duty foil.
 Bake at 350° for 12 minutes.
 Remove foil; bake 8-12 minutes longer or until lightly browned.
 Cool on a wire rack.

-- For filling, combine 1 cup strawberries, rhubarb, sugar and lemon peel in a large saucepan.
+- For filling, combine 1 cup strawberries, rhubarb, sugar and lemon zest in a large saucepan.
 Let stand for 30 minutes.

 - Cook and stir over medium-low heat for 8-10 minutes or until rhubarb is tender but retains shape.
 Combine cornstarch and water until smooth; stir into fruit mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Pour into a bowl; cover surface with waxed paper.
 Refrigerate for 1-2 hours.